BaoGeist/Entertainment-Library-V1.2/README.md

 - Creating a line graph of your media consumption over time
 - Use of a settings
 - Change of the colour of the UI
+- Email list of Media to oneself through Outlook

 Note 1 - To start using this application:
 - Download the entire repository as a zip file and unzip it